Heydon/cress/README.md

 Where SSR (Server-side Rendering) is applied, the basic componentized/scoped styling behaviour it offers works in IE7+.

+**WARNING: This is very experimental, and in the early stages of development**

 * [Features](#features)
 * [The `this` keyword... in CSS??](#the-this-keyword-in-CSS)
 * [Props](#props)